Swara plains

 Conservancy

-This 20,000-acre former ranch shows off some of Africa best best-known beauty and wildlife; This protected area covers over 20,000 acres of lush savannah, acacia woodlands, and seasonal wetlands, creating a rich ecosystem for a wide variety of species. wide open savannah grasslands, yellow bark acacia forests, lots of free-roaming game including wildebeest, giraffe, and some 270 bird species.
+This 20,000-acre former ranch shows off some of Africa best best-known beauty and wildlife; This protected area of savannah grasslands, yellow bark acacia woodlands, and seasonal wetlands, offers a rich ecosystem for a wide variety of species.

-In 2020 the private conservancy was partially integrated with the Nairobi National Park, the land now protected and dedicated to conservation as a Trust.
 The conservancy is home to an impressive array of wildlife, including giraffes, zebras, numerous species of antelope, and even some cheetahs.
+A recent inventory recorded 270 bird species.
 Visitors can enjoy bike rides as well as self-drive game drives.

+In 2020 the private conservancy was partially integrated with the Nairobi National Park, the land now protected and dedicated to conservation as a Trust.

 Some 35 km South West of Nairobi, along the Mombasa highway, lies the Swara Plains Conservancy.